[Updated Sept. 20, 2018 with support for custom OpenVPN configurations. Originally published April 5, 2018.]

-Windscribe's paid Pro service has VPN infrastructure in 50 countries and 90 cities, slightly fewer than CyberGhost's 52 nations.
-On the downside, Windscribe's collection of 300 connection servers is a fraction of the more than 3,000 PIA offers.
+Windscribe's paid Pro service has VPN infrastructure in 52 countries and 90 cities, about the same as CyberGhost.
+On the downside, Windscribe's collection of about 500 connection servers is a fraction of the more than 3,000 PIA offers.
 But Windscribe says that its servers really are spread across the globe, while some competing VPN services "simply fake the location with false IP WHOIS data."

 Netflix has been cracking down on customers using VPNs to disguise their locations and watch Netflix content available only in other countries.
-But Windscribe's dedicated "Windflix" servers try to make U.S. and U.K. Netflix content accessible from anywhere, anytime.
+But Windscribe's dedicated "Windflix" servers — available only to paying customers — try to make U.S. and U.K. Netflix content accessible from anywhere, anytime.
 Still, there are no guarantees.

 Client Software and Options

 Windscribe's VPN client software supports PCs (Windows XP through Windows 10), Macs (OSX 10.8 or newer) and Linux systems (Ubuntu, Debian, Fedora and CentOS).
-If you're really hard-core, you can download Linux .deb or .rpm binaries, which will let you set up the software on other Linux distributions.
+The Linux software is command-line only for now; we preferred Private Internet Access' graphical Linux applications.
+If you're really hard-core, you can download Linux .deb or .rpm binaries, which will let you set up Windscribe on other Linux distributions.

 There are Windscribe mobile apps for iPhones and iPads (iOS 8 or newer) and Android devices (version 4.2.2 or newer), including Amazon Fire devices.